hujhax/austin-improv-wiki/Lists/List of Free Fringes.md

 10 Improvisers engage in some college party antics, and play games like "Never Have I Ever" and "Truth or Dare" to push themselves and their honesty to the edge, and to inspire some improv that hits a little too close to home.

 #### Special Advanced Screening of Broad City (Comedy Central)
-*Broad City* is a new show premiering on Comedy Central on the 22nd, but we got the hookup, and we're showing the first episode in this week's Free Fringe.
+<i>Broad City</i> is a new show premiering on Comedy Central on the 22nd, but we got the hookup, and we're showing the first episode in this week's Free Fringe.

 PLUS, the first 30 people in the theater get a free Broad City t-shirt.

 ### January 23, 2014 (the 90th show)
 #### So Long, [[Performers/Taylor Overstreet|Taylor Overstreet]]
-[[Performers/Taylor Overstreet|Taylor Overstreet]] is moving away from our fair city (to Chicago!), and we're sending her off in style with a *Free Fringe* dedicated to her.
+[[Performers/Taylor Overstreet|Taylor Overstreet]] is moving away from our fair city (to Chicago!), and we're sending her off in style with a <i>Free Fringe</i> dedicated to her.

 Come wish her well and say goodbye.
 And if you've never seen her perform before, now is your last chance!

 ### January 30, 2014 (the 91st show)
 #### Theatresports Pregame Warmup Explosion!
-In February we're sending three representatives (Quinn, Lacy, and Bridget) from The Hideout's cast of *[[Shows/TheatreSports|TheatreSports]]* to compete in the Vancouver Theatresports League's 26th Annual Massacre and Festival.
+In February we're sending three representatives (Quinn, Lacy, and Bridget) from The Hideout's cast of <i>[[Shows/TheatreSports|TheatreSports]]</i> to compete in the Vancouver Theatresports League's 26th Annual Massacre and Festival.

 That's a HUGE deal, as they'll be representing Austin against Vancouver, Edmonton, Slovenia, and Portland.
 It's going to be a wild ride.

 And we need to train them up right and get their Theatresports chops up to snuff for the battles to come.

-So come watch some Theatresports battles in the *Free Fringe* and wish our champions well.
+So come watch some Theatresports battles in the <i>Free Fringe</i> and wish our champions well.

 #### [[Troupes/Your Dad's Friends|Your Dad's Friends]]
 Headliners

 ### February 6, 2014 (also the 91st show [?])
 #### Theatresports Pregame Warmup Explosion!
-In February we're sending three representatives (Quinn, Lacy, and Bridget) from The Hideout's cast of *[[Shows/TheatreSports|TheatreSports]]* to compete in the Vancouver Theatresports League's 26th Annual Massacre and Festival.
+In February we're sending three representatives (Quinn, Lacy, and Bridget) from The Hideout's cast of <i>[[Shows/TheatreSports|TheatreSports]]</i> to compete in the Vancouver Theatresports League's 26th Annual Massacre and Festival.

 That's a HUGE deal, as they'll be representing Austin against Vancouver, Edmonton, Slovenia, and Portland.
 It's going to be a wild ride.

 And we need to train them up right and get their Theatresports chops up to snuff for the battles to come.

-So come watch some Theatresports battles in the *Free Fringe* and wish our champions well.
+So come watch some Theatresports battles in the <i>Free Fringe</i> and wish our champions well.

 #### [[Performers/Jessica Arjet|Jessica Arjet]] and [[Performers/Sarah Marie Curry|Sarah Marie Curry]]
 Headliners, presenting "Animal Farm".

 ### February 13, 2014 (the 92nd show)
 #### The Cutest Show EVER ([[Performers/Luke Wallens|Luke Wallens]])
 The cutest improvisers doing the cutest improv.
 What does that mean?
-It's a mystery. *Free Fringe*!
+It's a mystery. <i>Free Fringe</i>!

 Starring:  [[Performers/Luke Wallens|Luke Wallens]], [[Performers/Mia Iseman|Mia Iseman]], [[Performers/Ryan Austin|Ryan Austin]], [[Performers/John Ratliff|John Ratliff]], Amy Carpenter, [[Performers/Chrissy Shackleford|Chrissy Shackleford]], [[Performers/Justin Davis|Justin Davis]], [[Performers/Jeanette Jones|Jeanette Jones]]